What Does it Take to Be a Gas Plant Operator?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Liquefied Natural Gas Specialist (LNG Specialist)
+- Oil and Gas Specialist

-- Gas Dispatcher
+- Water Gas Operator

 In 2016, there was an estimated number of 17,300 jobs in the United States for Gas Plant Operator.
 There is little to no growth in job opportunities for Gas Plant Operator.
 There will be an estimated 1,700 positions for Gas Plant Operator per year.